NEXT CALL FOR PROPOSALS TO BE PUBLISHED END OF MAY 2026, FOR YEAR-ROUND SURVEILLANCE 2026-2027

 • Sites should apply case definition (there is a list of slightly modified case definitions in the protocol and questionnaire (e.g., WHO SARI case definition).

-• Sites should perform SYSTEMATIC testing for all enrolled patients using PCR for Influenza and when possible, testing for other respiratory viruses (multiplex-PCR).
+• Sites should perform SYSTEMATIC testing for all enrolled patients using RT-PCR for Influenza and when possible, testing for other respiratory viruses (multiplex-PCR).

 • Sites should SYSTEMATICALLY complete a questionnaire for all enrolled patients to capture information on the entire continuum of influenza illness, from pre-hospital signs, symptoms and management to hospital documented disease severity, as well as treatment and clinical outcomes.